 There is a scanner in Lihue.
-I definitely reccommend opting out and taking the offensive pad down because of radiation safety issues.
+Thou the "millimeter" scanner is supposed to be safe, that is what TSA said about the other scanners.
+I definitely reccommend opting out and taking the pat down because of radiation safety issues.
 If this is new to you, just do search for TSA airport scanner safety alert .
-The newer scanners have not been sufficiently tested.
-You can research this quickly.
-Children or young people who want to someday have children should avoid scanners.
-More recent TSA rules do not force pad down of children.
-I would be sure to discuss this with TSA officers before subjecting your child to possible molestation.
+Babies or young people who want to have children should avoid scanners.

 Be forewarned.
 Frequent flyer miles are usually very

 stingy on availability.
 Book way in advance when you want to use your